Introduction

 \]

-and satisfy the orthogonality relation
+These basis functions satisfy the orthogonality relation:

 \[